Hinduism in Greece

-Hinduism in Greece has a small following.
+Hinduism in Greece has a small following, mostly among Hindu expatriates from India.
 On March 1, 2006, the Greek government passed a law allowing cremation.
 This law was welcomed by the Indian community in Athens.
 In 2012, there were about 20,000 Hindus in Greece.

 Indians in Greece

-There is a tiny Hindu community in Athens.
-There are 25 PIOs and 12 NRIs in the city.
-There are many more Indian migrant workers in Athens, also in the whole of Greece, many of them work as domestic workers or chauffeurs for rich families.
+There is a small Hindu community in Athens.
+There are 25,000 Indians in the city.
+Many Indian migrants as well as student live in other cities such as Thessaloniki, Piraeus, Larissa, Volos and Patras.

 Indian organisations in Greece

-Greek Indian Cultural and Welfare Association and Indo-Greek Business Foundation.

-United Native Indian Community of Greece (UNICOG).
-There is a small mandir in Dilesi, near Tanagra.
+Some of the prominent non-religious Indian organizations include the Greek Indian Cultural and Welfare Association, Indo-Greek Business Foundation and the United Native Indian Community of Greece (UNICOG).

 Hindu organisations

-ISKCON, Satyananda Yoga, Sahaja Yoga, Brahma Kumari and Sathya Sai Baba organizations exists in Greece.
+ISKCON, Satyananda Yoga, Sahaja Yoga, Brahma Kumari and Sathya Sai Baba organizations are active in Greece.

 Sahaja Yoga

 Sahaja yoga was founded by Shri Mataji Nirmala Devi in 1970.
 "Saha" means "with" and "ja" means born, born with you and "yoga" is the union with the all-pervading power of Divine love.
 Another meaning of Sahaja is spontaneous.
 So, Sahaja yoga means spontaneous union with the Divine.
 It is a unique method of meditation by which one can achieve mental, emotional, physical, and spiritual wellbeing.